benf1977/BFGParams/README.md

 # BFGParams

 BFGParams is a small serialization / deserialization helper class written in Objective-C. It is intended for converting back and forth between first-class objects and JSON, but can also parameterize a first-class object into a URL query.
-It's primary benefit is its small size.
+Its primary benefit is its small size.
 A package like [RestKit](https://github.com/RestKit/RestKit) may provide a more complete solution.

 ## Usage